druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 This tutorial is merely showcasing a small fraction of what Druid can do.
 If you are interested in more information about Druid, including setting up a more sophisticated Druid cluster, please read the other links in our wiki.

 And thus concludes our journey!
 Hopefully you learned a thing or two about Druid real-time ingestion, querying Druid, and how Druid can be used to solve problems.
-If you have additional questions, feel free to post in our "google groups page":http://www.groups.google.com/forum/#!forum/druid-development.
+If you have additional questions, feel free to post in our [google groups page](http://www.groups.google.com/forum/#!forum/druid-development).